Israel to mobilize 60,000 reservists ahead of an expanded Gaza City operation

 More than 62,122 people have been killed during Israel's offensive, Gaza’s Health Ministry said Monday.
 The ministry is part of the Hamas-run government and staffed by medical professionals.
 The ministry does not say how many of the dead were civilians or combatants, but it said women and children make up around half of them.

-In addition to that toll, 154 adults have died of malnutrition-related causes since late June, when the ministry began counting such deaths, and 112 children have died of malnutrition-related causes since the war began.
+In addition, 154 adults have died from malnutrition-related causes since late June, when the ministry began counting such deaths, and 112 children have died from malnutrition-related causes since the war began.

 This story was corrected to reflect that the Jabaliya refugee camp is not in Gaza City. ___ Lidman reported from Tel Aviv, Israel, and Magdy reported from Cairo.
 Associated Press reporter Edith M. Lederer at the United Nations contributed.